Prague Food Tour by the Geeks

 A stewed and mildly beechwood-smoked boneless ham, you can also find it, especially in Markets.
 But be aware that you cannot buy it in a smaller portion, it’s pretty expensive too.
-I ordered a piece of slice of Sunka in Svatovaclavké and the seller weight the meat.
+I ordered a piece of slice of Sunka in Svatovaclavké and the seller weigh the meat.

 At that moment I froze and shocked how big was the portion is, I gently ask if there’s any possibility of buying just a small one.
-The man says “No, this is the minimum”
+The man says “No, this is the least”

 I also ask my partner if he wants to eat the ham with me, gladly he said yes! so I paid for it.
 7-8 euros for 250 grams of Sunka.
-And we ate that generous huge portion of ham happily, I added mustard and ketchup sauce and voilà my early dinner is done.
+And we ate that generous huge portion of ham happily, I added mustard and ketchup sauce and voilà my early dinner is ready.